Community Right to Bid Localism Act 2011

 Both lists will be published here and available in hard copy on request.

-You may nominate assets by completing the Asset Nomination Form.Our Privacy Statement can be viewed below.
+You may nominate assets by completing the Asset Nomination Form..

 For more information on The Community Right to Bid, together with guidance to help with completion of the Asset Nomination Form please read the Community Right to Bid.